 Seasonal affective disorder (SAD) is seasonal depression or sometimes called winter depression.
 It is important to realize that SAD is not simply a case of ‘winter blues’ but a form of major depression with distressing symptoms that can feel overwhelming and interfere with your daily activities.
 The symptoms usually happen during the fall and winter months and improve with the arrival of spring and more sunlight.
 In the U.S. most people with SAD find that January and February are the most difficult months.

 The causes of SAD have been linked to a biochemical imbalance in the brain triggered by less sunlight and shorter daylight hours in the winter.
 With the change in seasons, your internal biological clock or circadian rhythm is shifted resulting in you being out of step with your normal daily schedule.
-Indeed, people living far from the equator where there are fewer daylight hours in the winter more commonly suffer from SAD.
+Indeed, people living far from the equator where there are fewer daylight hours in the winter more commonly impacted by SAD.

 According to the DSM-5, to be diagnosed with seasonal affective disorder: